Please review the following steps to help guide you through the application process.

 APPLY FOR A STUDY PERMIT and SUBMIT A COPY TO MITT (international applicants only)

 It is the student’s responsibility to ensure a study permit is applied for in a timely manner.

 After receiving a Letter of Acceptance, you must apply for a study permit.
 Official information on requirements can be obtained from an IRCC office in Canada, a Canadian Embassy or Consulate overseas and/or the IRCC website.

 Students who have been admitted to a post-secondary program must provide proof of a valid student permit at least 30 days before the start of the program.
-If a valid study permit cannot be presented by this time, admission will be automatically deferred to the next available intake by emailing firstname.lastname@example.org
+If a valid study permit cannot be presented by this time, students can request a deferral to the next available intake by emailing firstname.lastname@example.org